A Windsor neighourhood kielbasa sausage shop will remain closed during the holidays.

 • If you don't have a ricer or food mill, you can use a handheld masher, but the consistency of the potatoes won't be as smooth. • Mashed potatoes can be made 1 day ahead and chilled, covered.
 Bring to room temperature, then reheat in a microwave or double boiler, stirring occasionally.

+Oh all those helments and the sacrifices of all those watermelons.
+To my American friends Canada invented North American style football which was introduced to the States by us Canucks.
 We also gave you basketball, however the game we Canadians are famous for, hockey was invented by the Dutch..Go figure.

 --